phi16181/python_prework/README.md

 <b>Dictionaries</b>

 Dictionaries are like lists, except that each element is a key-value pair.
 The syntax for dictionaries is {key1 : value1, ...}:.
-Here s an example:
+Here is an example:

 ```python
 tel = {'jack': 4098, 'sape': 4139}
 ```

-We can easily reference elements within a dictionary by simply calling their key like such:
+You can easily reference elements within a dictionary by simply calling their key like such:

 ```python